 While splitting games into genres can be handy, it's better to split the games on this list up into the different ways they use virtual reality.
 Some VR games are simply existing titles translated into the new medium.
 Fun examples of these would be The Elder Scrolls V: Skyrim VR or Doom VFR, which are based on existing (albeit sometimes dated) titles.
 These are good for beginners who are making their first forays into VR gaming, or franchise fans who want to try their most beloved game in a new way.

 Then there's the built-for-VR games that wouldn't really work anywhere else.
 This includes Beat Saber, Iron Man VR or Star Trek: Bridge Crew.
 These are great for more experienced VR users, or for people looking for something completely unique to try with their headset.

 In between these two poles you'll find Batman: Arkham VR, and Superhot VR.
 These are based on games designed for normal controllers, but these versions change so many mechanics and scenarios, they've essentially become brand new experiences.

 There's multiplayer VR gaming to try too.
-Eve: Valkyrie lets you pilot a starfighter in an online match, while Keep Talking and Nobody Explodes teams a player in VR with another player in the same room armed with a printed instruction manual.
+Eve: Valkyrie lets you pilot a starfighter in an online match, while Keep Talking and Nobody Explodes teams a player in VR with another player, who can't see the bomb they're defusing but have all the instructions.
 Two very different games, but both awesome ways to have fun with others via your headset.